 Yes, you can get injured doing a headstand… especially if you take the name literally.

 Sometimes the English name is a little misguiding though.
-Headstand is one of those posture names that we probably don’t want to take to literally.
+Headstand is one of those yoga posture names that we probably don’t want to take to literally.
 We don’t really want to put all of our weight on our head do we?
-No, we don’t, if we do, we might end up being a statistic in a New York Times article.
+No, we don’t.
+If we do, we might end up being an injured statistic in a New York Times article.